Chidambaram: From finance minister to kingpin, the big political twist in INX Media case

 Back in 2010, when Chidambaram was Home Minister in the Congress-led government and Amit Shah, who is home minister today, was arrested in Sohrabuddin Sheikh fake encounter case and sent to jail shortly after he made a dramatic appearance at a BJP briefing.

 "Karma spares no one."
-The twiter was quick to point out at Chidambaram, who had used entire CBI functionary against Amit Shah and Modi.
+The twitter was quick to point out at Chidambaram, who had used entire CBI functionary against Amit Shah and Modi.

 #PChidambaram had used entire CBI functionary against Amit Shah & Modi.— Farrago Abdullah (@abdullah_0mar) August 20, 2019